-The IRS permits hardship withdrawals in order to:
+The IRS permits hardship withdrawals for the following reasons:

-- Pay your medical bills, or those of your spouse and dependents
+- Pay certain medical bills for you, your spouse or your dependents

-- Cover your educational expenses or those of your spouse and dependents
+- Cover educational expenses for you, your spouse or your dependents

 - Pay for family funeral expenses

-- Cover the costs of certain kinds of home repairs, such as those necessary after a natural disaster
+- Pay for certain kinds of home repairs, such as those necessary after a natural disaster

-When you take hardship distributions from your 401(k), you’ll need to prove to the IRS that you don’t have other resources at your disposal, and that you’re not taking more than you need.
-In other words, you aren’t withdrawing extra from your 401(k) to prevent foreclosure and take a Caribbean vacation.
+When you take hardship withdrawals from your 401(k), you’ll need to prove to the IRS that you don’t have other resources at your disposal, and that you’re not taking more than you need.
+In other words, you cannot utilize this tax workaround if you want to take a vacation to the Caribbean with your family.

-Once you take a hardship withdrawal from your 401(k), you’re not permitted to make a contribution to your 401(k) for six months.
-Even if your finances turn around quickly, you’ll have to wait before resuming contributions to your employer-sponsored retirement plan.
+Making the move on a 401(k) hardship withdrawal can set your retirement savings back a bit.
+In fact, once you take a hardship withdrawal from your 401(k), you cannot contribute to the account for six months.
+So even if your finances turn around quickly, you’ll have to wait before resuming contributions to your employer-sponsored retirement plan.